icosa-hk/git-gud/README.md

 1. add: Undo an add
 2. commit: Undo a commit
-3. push: Undo a push
+3. changes: Undo all local changes to the lastest commit

 ### gud profile